 Know your Ingredients:

 Barnyard millet is also known as sanwa in Hindi, shyama in Bengali, moraiyo in Gujarati, oodalu in Kannada, kuthiraivolly in Tamil and udalu in Telugu.
-It is the lowest in calories amongst cereals, including other millets.
-Since it tastes like broken rice when cooked, barnyard millet provides a low-calorie substitute for rice and thus supports weight loss.
+Since it tastes like broken rice when cooked, barnyard millet provides a high-fibre substitute for rice and thus supports weight loss.
 The food prepared with barnyard millet is easy to digest and gives strength, and therefore has been traditionally used in North India during fasting.
 It is gluten-free, low in glycemic index, a good source of highly digestible protein, and rich in dietary fibre.
 These properties make it a good food for people with diabetes.
 In addition, barnyard millet is also a good source of iron.

 Cardamom, like many spices, is packed with nutrition and has been used as an ancient remedy with many medicinal properties.
 Cardamom is rich in vitamins and minerals like Vitamin C, manganese, iron, calcium, potassium, zinc and magnesium.
 Cardamom is high in antioxidants and has anti-inflammatory effects.
 It is considered beneficial for lowering blood pressure, improving breathing as well as supporting weight loss.
 It is also considered to have compounds that help fight cancer.
 Cardamom also helps improve oral health and is used to fight bad breath.